We compare 100+ suppliers

 Clinical waste costs vary depending on several different factors.
 For instance, the number of bins you need or the amount of waste you typically produce will impact the bin you need, and therefore the price of the service.
 The frequency of collections will also change the cost.

-We have a lot of customers asking, ‘what is clinical waste?’ and the answer isn’t as straightforward as you think.
-The definition of clinical waste is such waste that is created in a healthcare setting that may put others at risk from its creation.
-Examples of clinical waste are bandages contained bodily fluid, needles and other items containing hazardous medical materials.
-Here is a short list of clinical waste items:
+We have a lot of customers asking, ‘What is clinical waste?’ and the answer isn’t as straightforward as you think.
+Clinical waste (also known as medical waste) is waste generated in a healthcare setting that may pose a risk to others.
+Examples of clinical waste include bandages contaminated with bodily fluids, needles, and other items contaminated with hazardous medical materials.

 12 February 2024